Gymkhana (equestrian)

 Gymkhana (/ˈdʒɪmˈkɑːnə/) is an equestrian event consisting of speed pattern racing and timed games for riders on horses.
 These events often emphasize children's participation and may be organized by a recognized Pony Club or a 4-H club.
-In parts of the western United States, this type of competition is usually called an "O-Mok-See" (also spelled "omoksee" or without hyphenation as "o mok see") competition, a term derived from a Native American phrase said to mean "games on horseback".
-Very small events with little or no prize money, designed for beginners or riders at a local level, are sometimes called playdays.
-"Gymkhana" is the word used in most of the rest of the English-speaking world, including the United Kingdom and both the East Coast and the West Coast of the United States.
+Very small rodeo-like events with little or no prize money, designed for beginners or riders at a local level, are sometimes called playdays.
+In parts of the western United States, this type of competition is usually called an O-Mok-See.
+"Gymkhana" is the word used in most of the rest of the English-speaking world, including the United Kingdom, Australia, and both the East Coast and the West Coast of the United States.

+History

+Mounted games were the inspiration of Prince Philip.
+When Col. Sir Mike Ansell was Director of the Horse of the Year Show, Prince Philip asked if he could devise a competition for children who could not afford an expensive, well-bred pony, and in 1957 the Horse of the Year Show, then at Harringay Arena in North London, England, staged the first Mounted Games Championship for the Prince Philip Cup—it was an immediate box office success.
+In 1984, Norman Patrick established the Mounted Games Association of Great Britain to extend the sport beyond Pony Club participation, which was limited to children up through age 14.

 Types of events

-Gymkhana and o-mok-see classes are a collection of timed speed events such as; barrel racing, pole bending, keyhole race, keg race (also known as "down and back"), flag racing, a hybrid pattern like mountain cow horse, and stake race.
-Some organizations include ride and run, musical mats, egg stomp, $1 bill race or "ride a buck", and sack race.
+Gymkhana classes are a collection of timed speed events such as; barrel racing, pole bending, keyhole race, keg race (also known as "down and back"), flag racing, a hybrid pattern like mountain cow horse, and stake race.
+Some organizations include ride and run, musical mats, egg stomp, dollar bill race or "ride a buck", and sack race.
 Sometimes a goat tying event is included, where the rider will ride up to a goat tied to a stake, jump off, and hog tie the goat.

 Most of these events are designed to display precise, controlled actions and tight teamwork between horse and rider at speed, and demonstrate many skills such as flying lead changes, sliding stops and more.
 Most clubs offer a variety of classes for all ages and abilities of people, allowing riders to compete at the speed level at which they are most capable and comfortable.